REANNZ/etcbd-public/README.md

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2018-08-09: Add documentation for sending logs from radsecproxy to ELK.
 * 2018-08-09: Troubleshooting: list volumes, new name for elasticsearch data volume.
 * 2018-08-03: Misc doc updates: Icinga conf from admin tool, ELK setup, VM settings for ELK, Google credentials.
 * 2018-07-30: Added instructions to create user profile for service accounts in Admintool.